Duskitten/DA2BGC/README.md

 - "Dusk and the Infinity Hole" -  Added Gridbased Movement To Seem like Arcade game/Turnbased Game
 - (Note to self: Need to add Turns Counter)

+### --Saturday 2nd, April of 2016--

+- "Dusk and the Infinity Hole" -  Added Side Panel
+- "Dusk and the Infinity Hole" -  Added Scores/Lives/Turns
+- "Dusk and the Infinity Hole" -  Began work on Enemy Turn AI
+- "Dusk and the Infinity Hole" -  Began Work on Switchable turns That can Run out